Wolves to Rams (formerly known as Bridges to Baccalaureate) REU Program Specifics

 - Short reading or writing assignments to complete on a weekly basis

 - Guided research on a topic of your choosing, as related to the lab you work in.
-A bibliography and final research paper will be submitted at the end.
+A bibliography and final research paper will be submitted at the end of the summer.

 - Regular presentations of your lab, methods, and research project to groups.

-- Attendance at a weekly REU student meeting (2 hours) and five B2B-specific meetings every other week (2 hours)
+- Attendance at 1-2 weekly REU student meeting (2 hours each) for professional and personal development.

 - Students will formally present at the end of the 10 weeks for 10-15 minutes in front of a small audience as well as present a poster about their research project during a 2-hour culminating poster session event.

-The B2B REU does not provide housing or a housing stipend, though access to housing in the residence hall or campus apartments with other CSU REU programs can be arranged at the participant’s cost.
+Wolves to Rams does not provide summer housing or a housing stipend, though access to housing in the residence hall or campus apartments with other CSU REU programs can be arranged at the participant’s cost.